 Is There a Shortage of HVAC Technicians?

 Qualified HVAC technicians are in high demand because of shrinking labor force within the industry.
-This shortage is because of several things, including an aging workforce and competition from other industries.
-Many younger people also pursue college degrees as opposed to a licensed trade like HVAC.
+There are several reasons for this discrepancy, such as more retirements and competition from other industries.
+There are also more young people seeking college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?